A Canvas Case Study: K–12

 Our technology department strongly believes that students should have experience with a robust LMS before they continue into their post-secondary institutions.
 Canvas provides that opportunity to our students.

-Philip Jarosz
+Philip Jarosz,

-Instructional Innovation Support Specialist, Kenmore-Town of Tonawanda UFSD
+Instructional Innovation Support Specialist

 Download Case Study